Drummingcoder/Chess-clock-arduino/README.md

-# Arduino Uno Chess Clock
+f# Arduino Uno Chess Clock

 The first version (v1.0) of my code (code.ino) is made for a chess clock with the following design: https://www.tinkercad.com/things/izdj3lSTSRr-my-chess-clock